berndporr/fir1/README.md

 - Construct the Fir filter with all coefficients set to zero: `Fir1(nCoeff)`
 - Set the learning_rate with the method `setLearningRate(learning_rate)`.
-- Define the signal1 to the FIR filter and use its standard `filter` method to filter it.
+- Provide the input signal `x` to the FIR filter and use its standard `filter` method to filter it.
-- Define your error which needs to be minimised: `e = signal2 - fir_filter_output`
+- Define your error which needs to be minimised: `e = d - y`
 - Feed the error back into the filter with the method `lms_update(e)`.

 The `lmsdemo` in the demo directory makes this concept much clearer how to remove